 - Avoid adding your own copyright information (see below) or "Protected by Copyscape" images.

 While image dividers or borders may be a creative addition to your article, we recommend not including them.
 Dividers tend to create an inconsistent design and they may not be compliant with site design changes in the future.

 Spelling and Grammar Guide

-- Double and triple check your Hub and, if possible, have a friend proofread it for you.
+- Double and triple check your article and, if possible, have a friend proofread it for you.

-- If English is your second language, it is incredibly important to have a native English speaker proofread your Hub.
-Even minor grammar errors can hurt a Hub's chance of success.
+- If English is your second language, it is incredibly important to have a native English speaker proofread your article.
+Even minor grammar errors can hurt an article's chance of success.

 - If possible, use Microsoft Word or another text document that automatically checks your work for grammar and spelling errors.

 - Use the HubPages spell checker for your last double check.
 You can check your spelling by clicking the ABC button while editing your Text Capsule.

 Click the "ABC" button to check your Text Capsule's spelling